Du Wei (footballer): Club career

 Du Wei started his football career in 2000 playing for third-tier side Shanghai 02 where he was able to play at centre back or defensive midfield before the club were taken over by top-tier side Shanghai Shenhua in 2002.
 At Shenhua, he immediately commanded a regular position within the team and by his second season with them he won the last Chinese Jia-A League league title in 2003 before it was renamed as the Chinese Super League; however, the Chinese Football Association later revoked the title in 2013 after it was discovered the team's general manager Lou Shifang had bribed officials to be biased towards Shenhua in certain matches that season.

 Du missed much of the season through injury and the team missed his services, finishing tenth within the league.
 When he returned from injury, his impressive displays for Shenhua saw Scottish Premier League side Celtic interested in him and his agent Edmund Chu oversaw his move to the club during the 2005–06 season, on a six-month short-term contract, which was hoped to lead to a long-term contract.
 At Celtic, he made several appearances on the bench before he finally made his debut in the Scottish Cup third round tie against Clyde on 9 January 2006 in a shock 2–1 defeat.
 His uninspiring first team debut saw him substituted at half time by Celtic manager Gordon Strachan.
+In this game he conceded a penalty and made a defensive mistake leading to Clyde's second goal.
 After that display, he was dropped from the team and his loan was cut short with him returning to Shenhua.